Car crashes into pavement near London museum, several injured: UK police

 The UK Metropolitan Police said it is aware of "an incident" in Exhibition Road, South Kensington, adding that a man has been detained.

-A spokesman for the museum said there had been a vehicle collision with pedestrians outside its entrance on Exhibition Road, while a witness told AFP there were armed police on the scene.
+A police spokesman later said the incident was not being treated as terrorism-related at this stage.

+A Reuters witness said there were large numbers of police, including armed officers, and paramedics at the scene although the atmosphere appeared calm.

-No one is being allowed into the building and people are being let out through a different exit, said the museum spokesman.
+Meanwhile, a spokesman for the museum said no one was being allowed into the building and people were being let out through a different exit.

+The Natural History Museum is the fourth most popular tourist attraction in the United Kingdom, with 4.6 million visits during 2016, according to the Association of Leading Visitor Attractions.

+Britain is on its second highest security alert level, meaning an attack by militants is considered highly likely.
+There have been five attacks described by the authorities as terrorism this year, three involving vehicles.